json-everything/json-everything/README.md

 There are actually multiple boxes.
 Each piece of functionality has been broken out into its own library, so you can pick and choose the one(s) that you need.

-All libraries are built to .Net Standard 2.0 and .Net 8.
+All libraries are built to .Net Standard 2.0 and .Net 8, 9, and 10.

 <table>
 <tbody>